Pherpher089-zz/Lambda-Notes/Career-Development/Endorcement/Web-Core-Interview.md

 Fixed layout - A style that only works for one platform and screen resolution.
 The units used for size are usually pixels.
 No media queries are used.
 The only benefit here is faster deployment

 Fluid layouts - These expand and contract with the size of the screen.
 These are cool and all but they can end up acting very wonky and don't always produce the best results.
-Measurements are usually percentages.
+Measurements are usually percent ages.
 No media queries are used.

 Adaptive Layouts - Design is often targeted at phones, tabs, and desktops.
 Layout width are hard coded per media query.